hlee95/truelink/README.md

         nickname: String, // Lamp nickname, set by app user of the paired lamp
         timezone: Number, // Timezone of the lamp
-        image_url: String, // An image that an app user sets for the owner of this lamp : String // Id of the paired hardware lamp device.
+        image_url: String, // An image that an app user sets for the owner of this lamp }
-    }

 ##### User object